soggybag/ios-ui-design/03-subclass-composition/README.md

 # Subclassing and Composition

+The best strategy for creating complex systems is to break them down into smaller less complex components.
+Larger more complex systems are harder to debug, less portable, and less flexible.
+When have the opportunity you should always try break your structures into smaller parts that work together.

+Swift provides several different ways to break up large monolithic classes.
+Composition, Inheritence, and Protocol Extensions.

-When one object owns another object we call it composition.
-When a class declares another class as it's super class we call that inheritance.
+- When one object owns another object we call it **composition**.
+- When a class declares another class as it's super class we call that **inheritance**.
-Swift also offers protocols and protocol extensions as a thrid option.
+- Classes can also extend their functionality via **Protocol Extensions**.

-These are three methods you will use to built more complex systems from smaller less complex systems.
+These are three methods you will use to build more complex systems from smaller less complex systems.

 Each of these two has it's place.
 Inheritance tends to sound like the right way to do things.
 Object oriented programming is built on inheritance.
+But inheritence has some drawbacks.
+Often super classes will tend to aggregate functionality and become bloated.

 In practice composition is easier and more flexible.
 The saying "Favor composition over inheritance" Gets it own wikipedia page:

 https://en.wikipedia.org/wiki/Composition_over_inheritance

+Protcol extensions are new and unique to Swift.
+These are easy and flexible.
+Protocol extensions allow you to add new methods to a class, they do not allow you add new properties.

 ## Inheritance/Subclass